-1. Current tax
+Current tax

 Current income tax ("ISR") is recognized in the results of the year in which is incurred.
+Until December 31, 2013, current income tax was calculated as the higher of the ISR and the Business Flat Tax ("IETU").

 Deferred tax